 - 5.2.1.
-The pharmacist will conduct a face-to-face consultation, where possible, in the pharmacy consultation room and use the online MS Forms tool and e-RS/NHSmail during that consultation to record the consultation notes. - 5.2.2.
+The pharmacist will conduct a face-to-face consultation, where possible, in the pharmacy consultation room and use the PharmOutcomes form and automatic referral or NHSmail during that consultation to record the consultation notes. - 5.2.2.
 The pharmacist must conduct a clinical assessment of the patient using the referral criteria (see Annex C) to determine whether a person does not need further intervention, or whether a person either meets the threshold for referral to secondary care/RDS for diagnosis or for onward investigation by their GP.
-The criteria have been developed to reflect NICE NG12 Suspected Cancer: Recognition Referral Guidelines, NHSE/I Cancer Faster Diagnosis pathways and the British Oncology Pharmacy Association training modules on communicating cancer.
+The criteria have been developed to reflect NICE NG12 Suspected Cancer: Recognition Referral Guidelines, NHSE/I Cancer Faster Diagnosis pathways and the British Oncology Pharmacy Association training modules on communicating cancer. - 5.3.

-5.3.
 Referral decision is made